contact@blackcoffeerobotics.com

 From an academic qualification point of view, a bachelors degree in engineering or sciences is generally enough.
 I’m optimistic that even the requirement for a bachelor’s degree gradually dissipate with time.

-Beyond everything else, a robotics engineer’s job is to make things work.
+Beyond everything else, the job of a robotics engineer is to make things work.
 This involves writing C++ and Python codes (often ROS powered), bash scripts, essential programming practices like using Git, and good documentation.
 On top of it, an understanding of the mechanics and electronics of the hardware system is vital to run tests, verification, and troubleshoot on-field issues.

 If you are still pursuing education at a university, getting involved in student-run projects is a perfect opportunity.
 This will allow you access to hardware, diving into a range of issues, and understanding the importance of “hacks” and get it done attitude.
 It also gives you a chance to work in an environment with diverse opinion sets, allowing you to be more cooperative in future pursuits.